Guide to Library Services for Up and Coming Scholars

 Print, Copy or Scan

 There are 4 printers located in an alcove near the Technical Assistance Desk.
 They print in both color and black & white.
 Each semester students, staff, and faculty receive 800 print credits.
-Additional credits may be purchased if needed.
+Additional credits may be requested if needed.
 The printing default is for black and white double-sided printing with a charge of one credit for each side of the page.
 Five credits are charged for color printing.

 Two photocopiers are located in an alcove near the Circulation Desk.
 There is a 10-cent per page charge and these copiers may be used by anyone.
 The copiers accept coins and the OneCard for payment.
 For your convenience, a change machine and a RamBucks machine are located next to the copiers.